Lukas1h/KPPLauncher/README.md

 3. Run `;log mrpi` in the search bar, or use KUAL to install the package.

 ## Compatibility
-Should work on anything above `v5.15.1`.
+Should work on anything above `v5.13.7`, as thats when React Native was released.

 `KPPLauncher` uses the obfusticated `Booklet` API and code from [KPVBooklet](https://github.com/koreader/kpvbooklet), which apparently doesn't work on newer frameware versions.
-That being said, it works on my device just fine, KP3 `v5.15.1`.
+That being said, it works on my device just fine, PW3 `v5.15.1` and `v5.14.2`.

+### Tested on:
+- PW3 on `v5.14.2` *thanks, martinpham*
+- PW3 on `v5.15.1`

 ## Applications
 - [💣 Minesweeper](https://github.com/Lukas1h/react-native-kindle-minesweeper)
 - [♟️ Chess](https://github.com/Lukas1h/react-native-chess)